kervinck/gigatron-rom/Emu/README.md

   **_"EmuFont-96x48.bmp"_** to an appropriate directory; run the executable from there.<br/>
 - Create a **_"vCPU"_** directory within the above directory and add any user generated vCPU<br/>
   or **_GT1_** files that you want to upload to the emulator.<br/>
+- The emulator will search for and use a file named **_"high_scores.ini"_** in it's current<br/>
+  working directory.
+This file allows the emulator to load and save segments of memory and have them<br/>
+  regularly updated, (can be used for debugging, replays, high scores, etc), see the file for help.<br/>
+  Files ending in **_".dat"_** will be created in the current working directory of the emulator for<br/>
+  every entry that is made and successfully parsed within **_"high_scores.ini"_**.
+These **_".dat"_**<br/>
+  files contain the individual memory segments loaded and saved to disk for each game/application.<br/>
+- The emulator will search for and use a file named **_"input_keys.ini"_** in it's current<br/>
+  working directory.
+This file allows the emulator's keys to be completely user configured.
+The on<br/>
+  screen help menu also uses this file to display help instructions.
+See the file for help on input<br/>
+  configuration.<br/>

 ## Controls
 |Key        | Function                                                                          |